quintvanzeumeren/rust-backend-setup/readme.md

 - [x] Refactor roles into a proper enum.
 - [x] Add a new TeamManager role for a specific team.
 - [ ] Remove `team_members` table as members of a team can now be identified by having either the role a TeamManager of Member for a associated team.
+- [ ] Implement a custom Ord/Sort for the Role enum, so that highest ranking roles are evaluated first.
+Currently, roles can be in any order inside of the UserRoles.
+This creates the issue where lower ranking roles will be used instead of the highest one.
+Say someone being a root, but being evaluated as a TeamManager, thereby denying functionality that should be allowed.
+- [ ] Fix issue on startup preventing the creation of root: Failed to create root user: Failed to add role of root to the new root user

 ### Readme
 - [ ] Introduction project